AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 Though this seems like weird syntax it's valid nonetheless.

-Let's lookk into our important code line:
+Let's look into our important code line:

 ```sql
 SUM(amount) / SUM(SUM(amount)) OVER() * 100 AS pct_funds
 ```

-The first `SUM(amount)` is an aggregation from our intial `GROUP BY` clause we have.
+**What's happening here?** The first `SUM(amount)` is an aggregation from our intial `GROUP BY` clause we have.
 That's the total_funds for each variable.
 The second part `SUM(SUM(amount)) OVER()` might take a few readings to grasp but is something as follows: The most inner `SUM(amount)` references our `GROUP BY` aggregation as before, this is wrapped within an outer `SUM` that invokes a window function with the `OVER()` command.

-**Basically we're dividing each user's funds that we *just* aggregated by the total funds of all users, which is calculated as window function of summing all users aggregated funds.** This is also how we'd solve the error we got a few sections back.
+**Basically we're dividing each user's funds that we *just* aggregated by the total funds of all users, which is calculated as a window function of summing all users aggregated funds.** This is also how we'd solve the error we got a few sections back.
 Lastly, we finalize it by multiplying with 100 to get a percentage value.

 Personally, this was mind blowing when I played around with it and realized this worked.
 Only then did the order of operations for a given query with Window functions and Grouping actually clicked.

-I will say, however, that it's not necessarily easily understandable.
-SQL is a declarative language that usually feels intuitive to read; this somewhat contradicts it.
-Though valid SQL code, and pretty cool nonetheless, maybe breaking it up to several parts (e.g. with CTE) would make it more readable for others.
+**I will say, however, that the above syntax might not be easily understood to someone first encountering this.** SQL is a declarative language that usually feels intuitive to read; this somewhat contradicts it.
+Though valid SQL code, and pretty cool nonetheless, maybe breaking it up to several parts (e.g. with CTE) would make it more readable for others if you're working on something collaboratively.

 ### Closing notes

 First off, I highly recommend Itzik Ben-Gan's book.
-I bought it when I learned what I shared in this blog post and realized that I actually don't think I really know Window functions; despite using them in many ways.
+I bought it when I learned what I shared in this blog post in order to learn more advanced SQL.
+I realized that while I know how to *use* window functions and construct them, I still have much more to discover.
 The book is fantastic and addresses a lot of topics ranging from basics of a window function to optimization.
-What I address in this post - The relationship between `GROUP BY` and Window Functions - is a very small section of the book; he covers so much more and I highly recommend.
-I feel like the way I use window functions efficiently has improved (and I'm only 1-2 chapters in!).
+What I address in this post - The relationship between `GROUP BY` and Window Functions - is a very small section of the book, barely two pages; he covers a lot more.

-The second thing I'd like to share is about my discovery of this and why it was exciting.
-I love learning new things, I imagine most of us do.
+The second thing I'd like to share is about my discovery of this and why it was exciting for me.
+I love learning new things, which I imagine most of us do.
 I've learned [correlated sub-queries](https://www.amitgrinson.com/blog/review-of-an-sql-interview-question/) a while back that was cool, [recursive CTE's](https://www.amitgrinson.com/blog/follow-the-money-with-a-recursion/), using things such as `CROSS/OUTER APPLY` and more.
 But they've all been new concepts altogether, so it was a different kind of excitement compared to what I shared here.

 I've been using the `GROUP BY` clause since I started writing SQL a few years ago, and window functions not much after.
-I became better at both, learned how to maximize the use of both and general tips and tricks.
-However this understanding I hopefully was able to convey in the post was a new kind of learning: It was taking what seemed as two concepts I continuously used and learn more about both separately and relationship together.
-When are they actually evaluated in the query plan and how I can leverage that for my use.
-I usually avoided window function when I grouped the data so this definitely changed how I approach analytical tasks in SQL.
-It was definitely exciting to extend my knowledge in a domain I thought I already was good at.
+I became better at both, learned how to maximize the use of them and general tips and tricks.
+However what I was hopefully able to convey in the post was a different kind of learning: **It was taking what seemed as two concepts I continuously used and learned more about how they each operate separately and in relation to one another.** Definitely an exciting thing to discover.

+Hope you enjoyed it too!